wp-plugins/swfput/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Fixed duplicated message on settings page update resulting from uneeded settings_errors() call: this call did not cause a dup from 3.0.1 to 3.3.1 (but was not needed either), but between WP 3.3.1 and 3.5.? some core guard against the duplicate was removed (or broken?).
+*

 = 1.0.3 =
 * Maintenance.
 * Put i18n final code (__() was already present), added make rules to